Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select a checkbox to display the editing toolbar.
+You cannot select multiple checkboxes at once.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the mapping to the selected destination attribute.
-This button is only displayed, when a checkbox is selected.
+This button is only displayed, when the checkbox of a mapping is selected.
 Alternatively, you can click directly a row in the list to edit the mapping to a destination attribute.
   For detailed information, see [Edit an attribute mapping](/DataHub/Operation/01_ManageETLMappings.md#edit-the-etl-attribute-mappings).

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected mapping to the destination attribute.
-This button is only displayed, when a checkbox is selected.
+This button is only displayed, when the checkbox of a mapping is selected.
   For detailed information, see [Delete an attribute mapping](/DataHub/Operation/01_ManageAttributes.md#delete-an-etl-attribute-mapping).

 - [ADD TO SOURCE SET AND MAP]
   Click this button to add the selected destination attribute to the source attribute set and create a mapping.
-By default, the *Identity-Mapping* extension is used to map the attributes.
+By default, the *Identity-mapping* extension is used to map the attributes.
 The button is only displayed when no mapping to the selected destination attribute already exists.

   [comment]: <> (Stimmt das?
 Warum wird mir bei dem Attribut ve die Option nie angezeigt?)